 When it is hot and humid outside, the risk of dehydration increases.
 When the air is humid, sweat cannot evaporate and cool the body as quickly as it usually does.
 This can lead to an increase in body temperature and the need for more fluids.
 Dehydration occurs when the body loses more fluid than it is provided.
 Mild to moderate dehydration can be reversed by drinking more fluids.
 Severe dehydration needs immediate medical attention.

-Symptoms of mild to moderate dehydration include: thirst (although I did not feel thirsty), tiredness, dizziness or light headiness, headache, sleepiness, decreased urine output.
+Symptoms of mild to moderate dehydration include: thirst, tiredness, dizziness, lightheadedness, headache, sleepiness, and decreased urine output.
 Urine color is amber, more like apple juice, instead of clear to light lemonade.
-Infants, children, endurance athletes, older adults, and people with chronic illnesses have a higher risk of dehydration especially on hot humid days.
+Pregnant individuals, as well as infants, children, endurance athletes, older adults, and people with chronic illnesses have a higher risk of dehydration, especially on hot days.

 The best plan is to prevent dehydration.
 Drinking fluids and eating foods high in water, such as fruits and vegetables is essential.
 Did you know one cup of watermelon is about ¾ cup water.
 Producing frequent, clear, urine is a good indication you are hydrated.